HannahCalich/PhysMove/README.md

 #### Create a probability density function (pdf) plot of normalised displacements with `PlotDispPDF()`

-The `PlotDispPDF()` function calcualtes a probability density function (pdf) of the displacements (Figure S 2 - Figure S 3; Figure 1 in main text). `PlotDispPDF()` includes 3 optional parameters:
+The `PlotDispPDF()` function calcualtes a probability density function (pdf) of the displacements (Figure S2 - Figure S3; Figure 1 in main text). `PlotDispPDF()` includes 3 optional parameters:
 - `normalised`: normalise the data before plotting, which divides all displacements in a time window by the mean displacement for that time window (`normalised=TRUE`, by default).